mxkmn/mxkmn/readme.md

 ![Screenshots](photos/projects/tracker.jpg)

 An application for tracking people in an area without internet coverage.
-Receives data from trackers via BLE (they get location with GPS and communicates via LoRa), which were developed in team with me.
+Receives data from trackers via BLE (they get location with GPS and communicates via LoRa in mesh network), which were developed in team with me.
 Offline-first approach.
 Developed completely by me by order of Irkutsk Oil Company.

 |Stack|
 |:-:|

 * UI: Compose; Material3; Splashscreen API; [Self-written compose permissions handling](https://stackoverflow.com/questions/60608101/how-request-permissions-with-jetpack-compose/77027650#77027650); OpenStreetMap with Osmdroid library.
 * Architecture: Multimodule approach in monorepository for all Irkutsk Oil projects; Single Activity; MVI/UDF/Clean Architecture with Jetpack ViewModel and Kotlin Flows; Coroutines; Dagger Hilt.
-* Network and connections: Ktor Client; Kotlin Serialization; Bluetooth LE with Kable library.
+* Network and connections: Ktor Client; Kotlin Serialization; Bluetooth LE with Kable library; Protobufs (to use extended Meshtastic protocol).
 * Local memory: Room.
 * Tools and testing: Tracer by OK.Tech; Detekt; KtLint; Gradle convention plugins; MockK; Compose Tests.